-If the market participant decides to use one or more RRM(s) to report the market participant's data on its behalf, it has to indicate which RRM service(s) it intends to use (CEREMP - Section 5).
+A market participant who does not intend to self-report its data relating to OTC has to indicate which RRM service(s) it intends to use via CEREMP (CEREMP - Section 5).

-II.4.12. [last update 29 May 2015] Does a market participant that only reports contracts in accordance with EMIR14/MIFIR15 need to register?
+2.4.12.
+Does a market participant that only reports contracts in accordance with EMIR8/MIFIR9 need to register? [last update 29 May 2015]